HorizonConnected/Horizon-Connect/PRIVACY.md

-selected server, connection status, ping and connection time network state to understand whether internet access is available notifications to show an active proxy connection technical crash and stability data through Firebase The app does not request precise geolocation, contacts, photos, SMS, microphone, camera or permission to install third party apps
+selected server, connection status, ping and connection time network state to understand whether internet access is available notifications to show an active proxy connection technical crash and stability data in local app logs The app does not request precise geolocation, contacts, photos, SMS, microphone, camera or permission to install third party apps

 Data sharing